freenet/freenet-core/docs/src/components/contracts.md

 ### Overview

-Freenet is a global decentralized key-value store, where they keys are [WebAssembly](https://webassembly.org) code called contracts.
+Freenet is a global decentralized key-value store, where the keys are [WebAssembly](https://webassembly.org) code called contracts.

 A contract has associated data called its state, which is publicly readable and